Mexican Street Fries are hand cut potatoes, seasoned with Mexican spices and herbs. They are perfect for pairing with burgers or a steak.

 The sauce consists of Ranch dressing (I made mine homemade, but go ahead and use bottled for times’ sake because it really won’t make a difference here unless you’re picky about your Ranch), jarred salsa verde, fresh lime juice and fresh cilantro.

-Make sure to taste the dipping sauce while your making it so you can add more of whatever suits you.
+Make sure to taste the dipping sauce while your making it so you can adjust and more of whatever suits you.

-You may want more lime juice or salsa verde, or maybe throw in a little more cilantro.
+You may want more lime juice to make it more tangy or maybe more salsa verde, or maybe throw in a little more cilantro.

 Make it yours.